intel/pepc/docs/guide-tpmi.md

 ## Introduction

-The `pepc tpmi` command groups operations related to TPMI.
-This document provides an overview of the TPMI mechanism and explains how to use the `pepc tpmi` command.
+The `pepc tpmi` command provides operations for working with TPMI (Topology Aware Register and PM Capsule Interface).
+This document explains the TPMI mechanism and how to use the `pepc tpmi` command.

 ## TPMI Overview

-TPMI stands for Topology Aware Register and PM Capsule Interface.
-It provides a standardized way for software to discover, configure, and control various PM (Power Management) features.
-Today, TPMI is only available on server platforms starting from Granite Rapids and Sierra Forest Xeon.
+TPMI (Topology Aware Register and PM Capsule Interface) provides a standardized way for software to discover, configure, and control various PM (Power Management) features.
+TPMI is available on Intel server platforms starting from Granite Rapids and Sierra Forest Xeon.

-The advantage of the TPMI mechanism over the traditional MSR mechanism is that TPMI is enumerable and MMIO-based.
-This means that any CPU can read and write TPMI registers of any uncore domain.
-In contrast, with MSRs, the 'RDMSR' or 'WRMSR' instructions must be executed on a CPU that belongs to the target uncore domain (which is not even possible for non-compute dies that do not have any CPUs).
+TPMI has advantages over the traditional MSR mechanism: it is enumerable and MMIO-based.
+This means any CPU can read and write TPMI registers of any uncore domain.
+In contrast, MSRs require executing 'RDMSR' or 'WRMSR' instructions on a CPU belonging to the target uncore domain, which is impossible for non-compute dies that have no CPUs.

-The TPMI mechanism is based on PCIe MMIO: Intel processors expose one or multiple TPMI PCIe devices, which are enumerable by Linux.
-These devices expose various hardware registers using the standard PCIe VSEC (Vendor Specific Extended Capability) mechanism.
-Essentially, VSEC is a standard way to put vendor-specific data into PCIe configuration space.
+TPMI uses PCIe MMIO: Intel processors expose one or more TPMI PCIe devices that are enumerable by Linux.
+These devices expose hardware registers using the standard PCIe VSEC (Vendor Specific Extended Capability) mechanism, which provides a standard way to include vendor-specific data in PCIe configuration space.

 TPMI registers are grouped into features.
 For example, the UFS (Uncore Frequency Scaling) feature (feature ID 2) includes registers for managing uncore frequency scaling.
-One TPMI device typically includes multiple features.
+A TPMI device typically contains multiple features.

-There may be multiple copies of the same feature in a TPMI device, and these copies are referred to as instances.
+Multiple copies of the same feature may exist in a TPMI device; these copies are called instances.

-For example, on a Granite Rapids system, there may be up to 5 dies, each having its own UFS feature instance, resulting in 5 copies of UFS feature registers in the TPMI device, one per die.
-This allows software to manage uncore frequency scaling on a per-die basis.
+For example, a Granite Rapids system may have up to 5 dies, each with its own UFS instance.
+This results in 5 copies of UFS registers in the TPMI device (one per die), allowing software to manage uncore frequency scaling on a per-die basis.

 For all TPMI features except UFS, there is only one copy of registers per instance.
 The hierarchy
 is: